yeswici/blockchain-demo/README.md

 # Blockchain Bootstrap on AIHPC
 Blockchain Bootstrap Server and APIs on AIHPC cloud to secure AI data with hash and salt

-## Setup (deails in the Amazon training book at https://www.amazon.com/dp/1549688766)
+## Setup (details in the Amazon training book at https://www.amazon.com/dp/1549688766)
 Launch an AIHPC cloud instance

 For industrial users, you may go to the typical AWS marketplace at https://aws.amazon.com/marketplace/pp/B01JJ31R8C to launch an EC2 instance of the AIHPC cloud.